 Drinking and driving is not taken lightly in the state of Texas and can result in serious penalties.
-Each year roughly 90,000 men, women and minors are arrested for a DWI or driving while intoxicated in Texas.
-This is a criminal offense which is often times also referred to as driving under the influence (DUI).
+Each year roughly 90,000 men, women, and minors are arrested for various Types of DWI or driving while intoxicated in Texas.
+This is a criminal offense that is oftentimes also referred to as driving under the influence (DUI).

-According to NHTSA, the National Highway Traffic Safety Administrations, there have been about 1,400 drug and alcohol related vehicle fatalities in the state of Texas since 2009.
-These stats rank Texas as a state with one of the highest amount of alcohol and drug related driving accidents in the nation.
+According to NHTSA, the National Highway Traffic Safety Administrations, there have been about 1,400 drug and alcohol-related vehicle fatalities in the state of Texas since 2009.
+These stats rank Texas as a state with one of the highest amounts of alcohol and drug-related driving accidents in the nation.

 DWI Offenses in Dallas

-In the penal code, there are quite a few different types of DWI offenses and enhancements that a person arrest for DUI in Dallas may face, including:
+In the penal code, there are quite a few different types of DWI offenses and enhancements that a person arrested for DUI in Dallas may face, including:

 - First DWI

 - Second DWI